cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/assets-handling.md

 ### ERC-20

-Let's consider an example DApp written in Python, which can make use of the [eth_abi](https://pypi.org/project/eth-abi/) Python package to help encode and decode data to/from Ethereum's Application Binary Interface (ABI) format.
+Let's consider an example dApp written in Python, which can make use of the [eth_abi](https://pypi.org/project/eth-abi/) Python package to help encode and decode data to/from Ethereum's Application Binary Interface (ABI) format.
 You may also refer to the full [ERC-20 example](https://github.com/cartesi/rollups-examples/tree/main/erc20) on Github for more details.

 #### Decoding deposits

-When handling an [advance request](./sending-requests.md#advance) that could be an ERC-20 deposit, the DApp will first have to check if the sender of the input message is the [ERC20Portal](./api/json-rpc/portals/ERC20Portal.md) contract.
+When handling an [advance request](./sending-requests.md#advance) that could be an ERC-20 deposit, the dApp will first have to check if the sender of the input message is the [ERC20Portal](./api/json-rpc/portals/ERC20Portal.md) contract.
 The contract's address must of course be known a priori by the back-end code so that it can trust the operation to be authentic.

 ```python
 from os import environ